Guillem96/argon-nx/README.md

 ```

 - **Custom backgrounds** can be added by placing `background.bmp` file inside `argon` directory. **The background must be smaller or equal than 1280x720**.
 - Take **screenshots** to share your ArgonNX gui.
-To capture ArgonNX screen tap anywhere with two fingers.
+To capture ArgonNX screen tap anywhere with two or more fingers.
 - Touch support.
 Thanks to @pixel-stuck
 - Simple tools.
 (Don't expect tools like the onew built in hekate, argon tools are much more lightweighted and simple, such as reboot options)
+- Command Line Interface (CLI) to facilitate the procedure to create bmp files for custom logos and backgrounds.

 ## About BMP format

 The only format supported is **BMP 32 bit ARGB color**.
-ArgonNX recomnds to use a solid background without alpha channel (alpha channel set to 0xFF).
+ArgonNX recommends using a solid background without alpha channel (alpha channel set to 0xFF).
 Payloads' logos **support alpha channel**.

 ### Generate new logos and background

-Argon provides a useful Command Line Interface (CLI) to create new logos and backgrounds for your payloads using a *jpg* or *png* image.
+ArgonNX provides a useful Command Line Interface (CLI) to create new logos and backgrounds for your payloads using a *jpg* or *png* images.

+#### CLI installation

 The Argon CLI is written in Python.
 To install python follow the instructions listed [here](https://realpython.com/installing-python/).
 Once you have python3 installed just type the following commands (These will install the requirements for running the CLI):